 What about lockable spa pool covers?

-Under the new legislation, Spa Pools and Hot Tubs are deemed to be ‘small heated pools’ and compliant pool covers are deemed to be a lawful pool safety barrier, so long as certain performance criteria are met.
-The pool cover must:
+Under the new legislation, compliant child resistant pool covers are considered a lawful pool safety barrier, so long as the pool cover can:

-- Restrict the entry of children when closed; and
+- restrict the entry of children when closed

-- Be able to withstand a reasonably foreseeable load; and
+- be able to withstand a reasonably foreseeable load

-- Be able to be readily returned to the closed position; and
+- be able to be readily returned to the closed position

-However, these criteria can only be applied when the top surface of every wall of the small heated pool is at all points not less than 760 mm above the adjacent floor or ground and the walls of the pool inhibit climbing.
+However, these only apply when the top of every wall of the pool is at all points at least 760mm above the floor, and the walls of the pool inhibit climbing.
 There must not be any objects or protrusions within 760mm of the top of the pool which may be used to grant a small child access.